trbehera/docs/docs/iot-platform-sdk/development-guide.md

 !!!
 Note
     The implementation of the pre-defined contracts can be backed by non-REST interfaces as well.
 However, this would invlove updates to both OPS and To0Scheduler to facilitate communication with the newly defined interface at OCS.
 Such a change would involve, but is not limited to, updates to existing class `RestClient.java` at both OPS and To0Scheduler.

-## Rest Contracts between OCS (server) and OPS/To0Scheduler (client)
+## Rest Contracts between OCS(Server) and OPS/To0Scheduler(Client)

-Following are the pre-defined REST API specifications for all the resource paths that must be implemented and exposed by an OCS implementation.
+The following are the pre-defined REST API specifications for all the resource paths that must be implemented and exposed by an OCS implementation.
 Both, OPS and To0Scheduler make requests to the OCS implementation, as clients, using this format.

 | Operation                               | Description                                                  | Path/Query Parameters                    | Request Body  | Response Body |
 | ---------------------------------------:|:------------------------------------------------------------:|:----------------------------------------:|:-------------:|--------------:|